AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

   <figcaption>The base classifier may vary across the cloud; the smoothed classifier returns its most probable label.</figcaption>
 </figure>

+The vote identifies the smoothed label.
+Certification must also convert that label's probability lead into a distance around April's input.

 ## A probability gap becomes a certified radius

 The 20 dots above illustrate a Gaussian cloud.
 Their visible frequencies are